-The objective of the RIWP is to set forth the details and protocols for the additional investigation of soil and groundwater environmental quality beneath the Site so that a remedy can be evaluated and selected for the Site in accordance with 6 NYCRR Part 375-1.8(f).
+The objective of the RIWP is to set forth the details and protocols for the further investigation of soil, groundwater and soil vapor environmental quality beneath the Site so that a remedy can be evaluated and selected for the Site in accordance with 6 NYCRR Part 375-1.8(f).

-The fieldwork will be performed in accordance with accordance with the NYSDEC requirements and in compliance NYSDEC DER-10 Technical Guidance for Site Investigation and Remediation (May 2010) and NYSDEC Guidelines for Sampling, Analysis, And Assessment of Per- And Polyfluoroalkyl -Substances (PFAS) Under NYSDEC's Part 375 Remedial Programs (April 2023) and other acceptable industry standards.
+The fieldwork will be performed in accordance with accordance with the NYSDEC requirements and in compliance NYSDEC DER-10 Technical Guidance for Site Investigation and Remediation (May 2010) and NYSDEC Guidelines for Sampling, Analysis, And Assessment of Per- And Polyfluoroalkyl -Substances (PFAS) Under NYSDEC's Part 375 Remedial Programs (April 2023), New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York (October 2006) and other acceptable industry standards.